nullpomino/nullpomino/readme_en.txt

 You can create your own rule by using Rule Editor.

 (Default Rule)   : The default rule.
 It's not good for most players so I recommend you to select other rule.
+AVALANCHE        : A rule used to play AVALANCHE type games.
 CLASSIC0         : A classic rule that many Japanese players played like a monkey.
 Best suitable for RETRO MANIA mode.
 CLASSIC0-68K     : CLASSIC0 with reverse rotation.
 CLASSIC1         : Only 1 piece preview, no hold function, no hard drop function, less flexible wallkicks.